 The music in Flower doesn't sounds as "random" or "childish" as the music in Proteus.
-This is classical music that is widely known, not ambient electronic or 8-bit.
+This is classical music that is widely known, not ambient inspired by electronic music or 8-bit sounds.
 All the sound elements in Flower are realistic and arguably more "mainstream" than the ones in Proteus, which is a game that takes much more liberties with sounds and experiments with them.